Avalon047/MiscellaneousCodes/README.md

-# MyCodes
+# MyiscellaneousCodes
-This is just my first repository on GitHub!

 This repository contains some of my Python codes.
 There is no particular theme of these codes, per se.
 These are just some Python codes that I have written throughout my coding experience.